bpires/handbook/react/index.md

 }
 ```

-You need to know that there are more advanced ways to manage data, which include the Context API and libraries like Redux, but those introduce more complexity and 90% of the times using those 2 ways I just explained are the perfect solution.
+You need to know that there are more advanced ways to manage data, which include the Context API and libraries like Redux, but those introduce more complexity and 90% of the time using those 2 ways I just explained are the perfect solution.

 ## Handling user events in React